c-jimenez/open-ocpp/README.md

 * All the messages defined in the OCPP 1.6 edition 2 protocol have been implemented except GetCompositeSchedule for Charge Point role
 * All the configuration keys defined in the OCPP 1.6 edition 2 protocol have been implemented for the Charge Point role
-* Most of Charge Point and Central System behavior related to the OCPP 1.6 security whitepaper edition 2 has been implemented (work in progress, see [OCPP security extensions](#ocpp-security-extensions))
+* All the messages defined in the OCPP 1.6 security whitepaper edition 2 have been implemented

 The user application will have to implement some callbacks to provide the data needed by **Open OCPP** or to handle OCPP events (boot notification, remote start/stop notifications, meter values...).